rseiler/spBee/core/src/site/markdown/index.md

 Collects the data of the annotated @Entity classes.

 * collects the constructors annotated with @MappingConstructor.
-If no constructor is annotated with ```@MappingConstructor``` than the public constructor is used.
+If no constructor is annotated with ```@MappingConstructor``` then the public constructor is used.
     * collects all parameters
     * reads the ```@MappingConstructor``` annotation
 * with this data a MapperClass object is created